 The mammals use echolocation or sound waves to find food, and can eat up to three times their body weight in insects.

 While most roost in caves and cliffs, bats can make themselves comfortable in homes, too.
-Bats in house are not uncommon, with bat infestations regularly flourishing in homes, particularly in the attic.
-Bats in the attic quickly get settled around the consistent temperatures and dark harbourages offered, leading to large colonies that can cause damage to your home, and pose health risks.
+Intrusions are not uncommon with bats regularly infesting homes, particularly in the attic.
+Bats in the attic quickly get settled around the consistent temperatures and dark harbourages offered, leading to large colonies that can cause damage to your home, posing health risks too.

 Wondering how to get rid of bats?